 - When the grit of one section of sandpaper becomes covered with dust, switch to an unused section and continue.

 - Wipe the wall clean with a damp towel or sponge and allow it to dry.

 - Before reloading your roller and moving to the next section, roll over the area you’ve just painted in a smooth, continuous stroke from top to bottom.
 These smoothing strokes even the coat and help to cover up lines and tracks.

-Room painting tips: Before starting any paint job, re-mix your paint using a mixing stick or a paint mixing tool.
+- Frequently remix your paint using a mixing stick or a paint mixing tool.
 You should do this any time you leave your paint sitting for an extended period of time.

 - Wait for 2 to 4 hours for the first coat to dry before applying a second coat.
 Follow the exact same process and techniques used when priming your walls.
 Blend your sections as you go.

 Tip: Keep your color uniform.
 Once you’ve used half a gallon of paint, refill that can with paint from a different can and mix together.
 If you’re doing a large job, mix several gallons into one 5-gallon bucket.